SCHOOL HOURS AND ROUTINES, HEALTH, EMERGENCIES & FAQS

 The school aims to keep well informed on current information on childhood health and we will share this with parents whenever possible or necessary.

-The school secretary has current guidance from the Department of Health on infection control in schools and nurseries for parents reference.
+The School Office has current guidance from the Department of Health on infection control in schools and nurseries for parents reference.

 This guidance has informed the formulation of this health information.

 From 2010 The +richmond practice have provided a detailed school medical for all children from Years 1 to 6.